Baby Blanket Crochet Pattern, Crochet Baby Blanket Patterns, Free Crochet Baby Blanket Patterns

 I used a size J hook for the main portion of the blanket and the border, as listed on the skein packaging.
 That’s all I have to say about hook selection.
 I feel like Forest Gump.

-Striped Baby Blanket Crochet – Material Needed
+How to Make a Baby Blanket – Material Needed

 My striped baby blanket crochet pattern uses 2 skeins of 4 ply yarn, J crochet hook and yarn needle.
 The package will tell you what the ply is on the label, look for the number 4: